 Thank you for considering submitting an abstract for presentation of your work at the 2015 AAVLD Annual Meeting.
-The quality of your presentations in the Scientific Oral and Poster Sessions, according to the recent member survey, is the single most important reason for attending the AAVLD Annual Meeting.
+According to the recent member survey, the quality of presentations in the Scientific Oral and Poster Sessions is the single most important reason for attending the AAVLD Annual Meeting.

 Submit your abstracts EARLY!

 Thomson Reuters ScholarOne is the official AAVLD provider of online abstract submission and management services.
 To submit an abstract, login to the AAVLD 2015 Abstract Submission Site with your User ID and Password e-mailed to you by ScholarOne Abstracts (current AAVLD member, previous submitters).
 For non-members and if you did not receive an email from ScholarOne containing your User ID and Password, follow the instructions on the website for creating a new account.
 After login, follow the online instructions to submit your abstract.

 Publication in the Journal of Veterinary Diagnostic Investigation (JVDI), the official journal of the AAVLD: We encourage submission of manuscripts to the JVDI based on your oral and poster presentations at the annual meeting.
 Manuscripts accepted by the JVDI editor after scientific peer-review will be published as refereed journal articles.
 Guidelines for format and style of manuscripts are published in the journal and on the AAVLD website (www.aavld.org).
 Authors are encouraged to submit manuscripts to the editor for processing prior to the meeting if possible.

 Note:NEW this year laboratory staff is encouraged to apply for AAVLD Foundation STAFF TRAVEL AWARDS and one submission will receive a BEST PRESENTATION award.

 The AAVLD is soliciting applications for the following AAVLD Awards: